 This form of shopping provides a more personalized and engaging shopping experience, as consumers can see how products look and function in real life and get recommendations from friends and influencers they follow and trust.

 A question of freedom and trust

-The question, then, is how these business can become truly sustainable – not only reducing their users’ carbon footprints, but finding the growth they need to thrive in the long term and continuing to demonstrate positive social impact.
-It’s something that many CFOs and finance teams, of these and other disruptive industry players, will be weighing up as they balance the pressures for short-term expansion and long-term security.
+The question, then, is how these businesses can become truly sustainable – not only by reducing their users’ carbon footprints but finding the growth they need to thrive in the long term and continuing to demonstrate positive social impact.

 All of this means that the highest of business standards will be required of something which is, by its nature, difficult to control.
 Much of the commercial power of UGC lies in the fact that it forms a personal connection, and – just as when we talk to people socially – the results can be surprising, joyful, and at times anarchic.